hw-cookbooks/rc_mon/README.md

 appropriate grouping.
 It's really just a shortcut for something that can be accomplished directly in a recipe covering only memory restriction and cpu shares.

+## Notifications

+The rc_mon resource will apply any provided actions to the runit resource directly.
+It does not however provide information about the runit resource in use (the updated_by_last_action? does not reflect the state of the runit resource).
+This is due to the fact that the actions taken on the runit resource are not handled during the execution of the rc_mon_service, rather they are appended to the end of the run.
+This does mean that resources can subscribe directly to the runit resource.

 ## Important changes

 * cgroup restrictions are no longer UID based